axel-sirota/ml-solr-course/3-query-generation/lab6/instructions.md

 Take it easy and pay attention to the model, how we pass states, and the complexities to do the passthrough of passing the states character by character.

+1- cd into the base of the repo
-Run `jupyter notebook` and access the notebook in this lab, under `exercise`.
+2- Run `jupyter notebook` from there (**not** the exercise folder of the lab!) and access the notebook in this lab, under `exercise`.
 Follow the instructions.
 Good luck!

 Note: You can always check at the solutions!